 Themes vary, and are announced (along with sharing the paper) about two weeks prior to each session.
 Participants are encouraged, but not required, to read through the paper in advance, to begin thinking about the topic before you arrive.

-We’ll approach the books in a philosophical mode, which means that we’ll focus on understanding the argument(s), and on opening ourselves up to change and transformation through our encounter with them.
-In our reading, and in our conversation together, we’ll work together, first to understand the author’s arguments on their own terms, as deeply and charitably as possible, and then to evaluate those arguments and consider their implications for our own lives.
+So in our reading, and our conversation together, we’ll work together, first to understand the author’s arguments on their own terms, as deeply and charitably as possible, and then to consider the implications of those arguments for our own lives.

 Bringing ideas to life through film.